James J. Spelman: Political and journalism career in Mississippi

 In 1871 the legislature established Alcorn University, and Spelman was appointed by Governor Alcorn to the board of trustees and was elected secretary.
 Spelman was a delegate to the 1872 Republican National Convention in Philadelphia and was a chosen presidential elector.
 In 1873, Adelbert Ames was elected governor, and Spelman was appointed to his staff and made assistant commissioner of immigration.
 In 1876, he again was a delegate to the Republican National Convention, and served on the committee on rules.
 At the convention he supported Benjamin H. Bristow first, and then Rutherford B. Hayes.

 Spelman was appointed by President Hayes as consul to Port au Platte, San Domingo with the support of Senator Blanche Bruce, but he declined the appointment.
 He took an appointment as special agent to the post office headquartered at St. Louis, Missouri.
 In 1881 he was nominated to the position of Secretary of State of Mississippi but was blocked by Democrats.
 In 1884 he was made superintendent of education by the American Baptist Home Mission Society in Mississippi, but he left that position within the year to take charge of the colored exhibits department of the World Cotton Centennial in New Orleans at the call of Bruce.
 At the exposition he was also a commissioner to the American exposition.

 He was involved in education, and was secretary of the city school board of Jackson with the support of the board which was dominated by Democrats.
 Later in his career he was appointed U. S. Timber Agent, but resigned in 1890 due to ill health.
 In 1892, Spelman launched a pro-Republican paper, the Standard.

 Other activities

-Spelman was an active prohibitionist and was a member of the National Temperance Society.
+Spelman was an active temperance advocate and was a member of the National Temperance Society.
 He was also involved in freemasonry and in the Kings of Labor.
 He joined the Baptist church in 1853 and was at one time the president of the Baptist State Sabbath School Convention, was the first Sabbath School missionary of the American Baptist Publication Society in Mississippi, was recording secretary of the Foreign Mission Convention, and was chairman of the National Baptist Temperance Committee.

 Family and death

 In 1870 he married Anna D. Lavender of Jackson, Mississippi and the couple had four children.

-Spelman died on June 25, 1894 in Jackson, Mississippi.
+Spelman died on June 25, 1894, in Jackson, Mississippi.
 He was buried on June 26.